knadh/listmonk-site/docs/docs/concepts.md

 ## Subscriber

 A subscriber is a recipient identified by an e-mail address and name.
 Subscribers receive e-mails that are sent from listmonk.
+A subscriber can be added to any number of lists.
+Subscribers who are not a part of any lists are considered *orphan* records .

 ### Attributes